 Meringue cookies are another simple-yet-delicious egg white cookie.
 They’re light as air, crunchy on the outside and chewy in the middle.
 You can put almost anything in them.
 For Christmas, crushed peppermint candy makes an excellent addition.
 Nuts and dried fruit are also nice, and almost make them a healthy cookie (protein and fiber!).
 Here’s the recipe I use, and it could not be easier.

-Bonus: Use the leftover egg yolks to make pudding,
+Bonus: Use the leftover egg yolks to make pudding, cream pie, hollandaise, or homemade mayo.

 Haystack Cookies--Look Ma!
 No Bake!